Frequently Asked Questions

 Q: When can my son join Cub Scouting?

-Q: Which rank would my son be?
+Q: Which rank would my girl or boy be?

 A: The Cub Scouting program is open to boys in grades 2 through 5.
 1st grader = Tiger; 2nd grader = Wolf; 3rd grader = Bear; 4th/5th grader = Webelos.
 Kindergarteners can join to become Tigers in April to be eligible for summer camps.